 Step 4 – Attend the Aziz Foundation Scholarship Interview

 If called, please attend the interview with Goldsmiths and the Aziz Foundation.
 Reasonable travel expenses can be reimbursed on production of receipts.
-Interviews will normally be held in July 2018.
+Interviews will normally be held by mid July 2019.

 The Aziz Foundation welcomes informal enquiries from candidates considering an application.
 Enquiries should be made to Scholarships@azizfoundation.org.uk.